dorianjlp/arduino-pomedoro/README.md

+# arduino-pomedoro
-# arduino-pomedoro by Dorian Levine
+### by: Dorian Levine
-A simple efficent pomedoro timer for the Arduino UNO
+A simple and efficent pomedoro timer for the Arduino UNO